 Road trips are at the top of the list of things our family enjoys together.
 Air travel is great, but we believe that hitting the highways is an even better way to explore new places, try new things, and do some quality family “bonding.”

-Many times, we’ve channeled our inner Clark and Ellen Griswold, fired up the family truckster, and taken to the roads.
-We’ve driven to Florida (twice), South Carolina, Colorado, as well as taken many, many shorter trips; logging well over 100,000 miles since we became parents.
+Many times, we've channeled our inner Clark and Ellen Griswold, fired up the family truckster, and taken to the roads.
+We've driven to Florida (twice), South Carolina, Colorado, Montreal and the Northeast, as well as taken many, many shorter trips; logging well over 100,000 miles since we became parents.
 Needless to say, our kids have grown up used to sitting in the back seats of cars for a long, LONG time.
-We think they’re richer for the experience, and hopefully one day they will thank us for it.
+We think they're richer for the experience, and hopefully one day they will thank us for it.

 For us, the key to the fun is turning road trips into an adventure.
 Here are some of my favorite Road Trip Rules, all of which we adhered to over the past two weeks as we drove from our home in Southern Minnesota to Panama City Beach, Florida.